Iwan: Origins

 Many scholars, including Edward Keall, André Godard, Roman Ghirshman, and Mary Boyce, discuss the invention of the iwan in Mesopotamia, the area around today's Iraq.
 Although debate remains among scholars as to how the iwan developed, there is a general consensus that the iwan evolved locally, and was thus not imported from another area.
 Similar structures, known as "pesgams", were found in many Zoroastrian homes in Yazd, where two or four halls would open onto a central court; however, it is not known whether these spaces were vaulted.

 The feature which most distinctly makes the iwan a landmark development in the history of Ancient Near Eastern architecture is the incorporation of a vaulted ceiling.
 A vault is a ceiling made from arches, known as arcuated, usually constructed with stone, concrete, or bricks.
 Earlier buildings would normally be covered in a trabeated manner, with post and lintel beams.
 However, vaulted ceilings did exist in the ancient world before the invention of the iwan, both within Mesopotamia and outside it.
 Mesopotamian examples include Susa, where the Elamites vaulted many of their buildings with barrel vaults, and Nineveh, where the Assyrians frequently vaulted their passages for fortification purposes.

 Outside Mesopotamia, a number of extant vaulted structures stand, including many examples from Ancient Egypt, Rome, and the Mycenaeans.
 For example, the Mycenaean Treasury of Atreus, constructed around 1250 BCE, features a large corbelled dome.
 Ancient Egyptian architecture began to use vaulting in its structures after the Third Dynasty, after around 2600 BCE, constructing very early barrel vaults using mud bricks.

-Iwans were a trademark of the Parthian Empire (247 BC – AD 224) and later the Sassanid architecture of Persia (224–651), later finding their way throughout the Arab and Islamic architecture which started developing in 7th century AD, after the period of Muhammad (c.
+Iwans were a trademark of the Parthian Empire (247 BC – AD 224) and later the Sasanian architecture of Persia (224–651), later finding their way throughout the Arab and Islamic architecture which started developing in 7th century AD, after the period of Muhammad (c.
 570–632).
-This development reached its peak during the Seljuki era, when iwans became a fundamental unit in architecture, and later the Mughal architecture.
+This development reached its peak during the Seljuk era, when iwans became a fundamental unit in architecture, and later the Mughal architecture.
 The form is not confined to any particular function, and is found in buildings for either secular or religious uses, and in both public and residential architecture.